MicrosoftDocs/SupportArticles-docs/Teams/teams-im-presence/incorrect-presence-status-teams-for-mac.md

 ## Workaround

-To work around this issue, try to reset your status.
-If the issue persists, restart the Teams client.
+To work around this issue, reset your status.
+If the issue persists, restart the Teams client on the macOS device.

 **Note:** If you’re also running Teams on other devices, sign out of the Teams app on those devices.

 ## Status

 Microsoft is researching this issue and will update this article when new information becomes available.
-In the meantime, we recommend that you try the workarounds that are mentioned in the [Workaround](#workaround) section.